 Life can be rough and it can be made tougher if we don’t have people who encourage us, listen to us, and believe in us.

 Respect in any relationship means that the other person values you, your opinions, and your feelings.
 It’s also a great breeding ground for mutual trust.
 You should be respected in your family circle, your friendship, and your romantic relationships.
-Never allow anyone to tell you others wise and make you feel lesser than them.
+Never allow anyone to tell you otherwise and make you feel lesser than them.